Psycojoker/dierentheater/README.md

 # Usage

-To launch the scraping (this is *long*, do this in a screen):
+To launch the scraping:

+    python manage.py scrape

+By default this launch all the parser, if you want to only launch some parser you can specify them on the CLI:

-    python manage.py total_scraping
+    python manage.py scrape --deputies

+Available options are:

+    --commissions         Parse commissions
+    --documents           Parse documents
+    --written_questions   Parse written_questions
+    --reports             Parse reports
+    --deputies            Parse deputies

 But aware that by default the parser store every page he has encountered in the folder dump but re-download it (for a maximum number of 2 more times) if it has